-Shemot 3:15 And Elohiym said moreover to Mosheh, "Thus shall you say to the children of Yisra'el, Yahuwah the Eloah of your fathers, the Eloah of Abraham, the Eloah of Yitschaq, and the Eloah of Ya'aqob, has sent me to you.
-This is my name forever, and this is my memorial to all generations."
+Shemot 3:15 And Elohiym said to Mosheh, "Thus you will say to the sons of Yisra'el, 'Yahuwah, Eloah of your fathers, Eloah of Abraham, Eloah of Yitschaq, and Eloah of Ya'aqob, has sent me to you.
+This is My name forever and this is My memorial generation to generation.'

 And Shelomoh (Solomon) said:

-Psalms 135:13 Your name, O Yahuwah, for ever.
-Your memorial, O Yahuwah, throughout all generations.
+Psalms 135:13 Your name, Yahuwah, is forever.
+Your memorial, Yahuwah, to generation and generation.